What Are The 10 Biggest DWI Mistakes to Avoid After Arrest?

-Many people charged with DWI believe that they have no chance of winning.
-That’s just 1 of many DWI mistakes that are all too common.
-Maybe they failed a breath test.
+Many people believe that they have no chance of winning against a DWI charge.
+Perhaps they failed a breath test.
+Maybe the police got a warrant and drew blood.
 Perhaps they think no one will believe they were innocent because there was an open container of alcohol in the car.
 The truth is that the case against you may not be as solid as you think.

-Under Texas law, you have 15 days from the date of your arrest to request a hearing and fight to save your driver’s license.
-Failure to ask for this driver’s license hearing will result in the automatic suspension of your driver’s license, as set out below.
+Under Texas law, you have 15 days from the date of your arrest to request a license hearing and fight to save your driver’s license.
+Failure to ask for this hearing will result in the automatic suspension of your driver’s license.

 Suspension Provisions for Adult Drivers